polad1997/user-management/README.md

     - Retrieve external projects associated with a user
 - ### Testing
     - Unit tests to ensure the correctness of the endpoints and service logic
+- ### Monitoring
+    - Prometheus for monitoring the application

 ## API Documentation
 - ### User Management Endpoint: